JaimeYahPerez/Project-5/README.md

 The html file was adjusted to display csv data of a test run of my implemention of batch then drain by default.
 It was also adjusted to state "batch then drain trace" in the header. <br>

 "priority-queue-study\CMakeLists.txt" <br>
-A new executable was added for the batch then drain generator.
+A new executable was added for the batch then drain generator. <br>

+"priority-queue-study\utils\TraceConfig.hpp" <br>
+The base directory where the path to the traces directory was modified to use the <filesystem> library and write out a proper path including the parent_path() calls to search for the traces directory. <br>

+"priority-queue-study\makefile" <br>
+Due to the older version of cmake on blue, I resorted to writing out a makefile for compiling on blue.
 ## Testing and Status